ccharon/netdrive/README.md

 Provides a Gentoo Ebuild Repository for brutman mTCP NetDrive

-This Repos only purpose is to have a Gentoo Ebuild that installs https://www.brutman.com/mTCP/mTCP_NetDrive.html and provides a systemd service to start netdrive and serve image provided in a directory.
+This Repos only purpose is to have a Gentoo Ebuild that installs https://www.brutman.com/mTCP/mTCP_NetDrive.html and provides a systemd service to start netdrive and serve images provided in a directory.

 ### Adding the repo

 to add this repo to your installation use
 ```bash
 $ eselect repository add netdrive git https://github.com/ccharon/netdrive.git
 ```